alexcs5587/exif-app/README.md

 # Exif-app
-An Node.js and Express web application that can parser the **EXIF data** of the uploaded photo.
+A Node.js and Express web application that can parser the **EXIF data** of the uploaded photo.